cwendorf/BASE/README.md

 # Basic Analytical Statistics with Excel

-## Excel Spreadsheets for Creating and Analyzing Data Sets
+## Spreadsheets for Creating and Analyzing Data Sets

 ### CREATE: Course Resource for Editing and Analyzing Tutorials with Excel